Learn how to add text and photos, and edit bullets to make your step-by-step guide a complete documentation experience.

 - Use a caution bullet whenever someone attempting the procedure may injure themselves or damage their equipment.

-- Notes are useful bits of information that complement the instructions.
+- Note bullets are useful bits of information that complement the instructions.

-- The push pin reminder bullet is used to provide information for after the procedure is completed, such as tips for reassembly.
+- The reminder bullet is used to provide information for after the procedure is completed, such as tips for reassembly.

 Adding and Editing Steps ¶